-Healthy Corn Chowder with aged cheddar as topping is a great way to use those leftovers of corn or do something different with it.
-This creamy and cheesy soup with saline herbs will close up the summer on a high note!
+Healthy Corn Chowder with aged cheddar as a topping is a great way to use those leftovers of corn or do something different with it.
+This creamy and cheesy soup with saline herbs will close the summer on a high note!

 So let’s make this chowder!

 - 1 big potato

 - 1 bay leaf

 - 1 tsp salicorn (*optional)

 - Start by softening the onions in olive oil or butter for 5 minutes.